For RefsFor OrganizationsEvaluatorContactFAQAboutDemoPrivacy

 • Burnout accelerates

-Officials don’t leave because they “can’t take criticism.”
-They leave because criticism without context isn’t development—it's a roadblock to growth.
+Officials don't leave because they "can't take criticism."
+They leave because criticism without context isn't development — it's a roadblock to growth.

 Retention starts with providing objective systems and tools that officials can use to measure their progress, rather than simply telling them to develop "tougher skin."